-Question Answer Marks EITHER EITHER 11(a) Discuss some of the ways Spender presents the experience of being a soldier in his poems.
+Question Answer Marks EITHER 11(a) In what ways, and with what effects, does Spender present relationships between parents and children?
 In your answer you should refer to three poems from the selection.
-Mark according to the levels of response marking criteria.
-25 OR 11(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Spender's poetic methods and concerns, here and elsewhere in the selection.
+25 Mark according to the levels of response marking criteria.
+OR 11(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Spender's poetic methods and concerns, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.